 Question Review Process

 New items are written by our content experts and assigned to members of our Exam Committee for additional review.
-During this process, each question is reviewed to ensure accuracy and standardization of questions (style, format, terminology, and correct grammar).
+During this process, each question is reviewed to ensure the accuracy and standardization of questions (style, format, terminology, and correct grammar).
 This process reduces ambiguity and technical flaws.

 Once the Exam Committee approves a question, it is made available for selection in future examinations.
-The selected questions will be included in the exam as pretest questions.

 Examination questions are written in a single-best-answer multiple-choice format.
 This question format is the most widely used format in the certification exam industry.
 Most examination questions are preceded by a clinical stem that provides information about a patient (including laboratory results and/or diagnostic findings).
 Each question is always followed by 4 answer options where only one option is the correct answer.
 The question review process ensures that the designated answer is uncontroversial, evidence-based, and the best choice.
 The other options (“distracters”) are designed to reflect plausible responses likely to be selected by less knowledgeable candidates.